AndyBRoswell/basic_struts/README.md

 > The framework documentation is written for active web developers and assumes a working knowledge about how Java web applications are built.

 It is needed to indicate that this README decrease the requirement on the knowledge of how Java web apps are built.

+The chapters of this README is organized according to the official guide of Struts 2.
+The major contents of each chapter are the supplements required to successfully build this demo application.

 ## Dependencies